Binding Affinity Prediction: From Conventional to Machine Learning-Based Approaches: Introduction

-One notable motivation for constructing a good binding affinity predictor (or scoring function, as called in some earlier work) is the essential role that it plays in drug discovery~\citep{liu2023drugimprover, liu2024entropy} and virtual screening~\citep{meng2011,pinzi2019molecular, sadybekov2023computational}.
-Traditional drug discovery essentially involves a process of trial and error.
-However, with a functional binding affinity predictor, we can significantly reduce the number of experimental trials by focusing only on drugs estimated to be more effective, thus potentially saving large amounts of both time and money.
-This motivation is becoming increasingly relevant with the rising costs of drug discovery~\citep{scannell2012,hay2014,tiwari2023artificial} and the declining rate of drug approvals over recent decades~\citep{dickson2004,paul2010}.
+One notable motivation for constructing a good binding affinity predictor (or scoring function) is the essential role that it plays in drug discovery~\citep{liu2023drugimprover, liu2024entropy} and virtual screening~\citep{meng2011,pinzi2019molecular, sadybekov2023computational}.
+Traditional drug discovery involves a process of trial and error; however, with a functional binding affinity predictor, we can significantly reduce the number of experimental trials by focusing only on drugs estimated to be more effective, thereby reducing costs~\citep{scannell2012,hay2014,tiwari2023artificial}.
 Beyond its economic significance in drug development, binding affinity prediction also provides tools, methods, and insights into many other areas of research in biochemistry, pharmaceutical research, and scientific computation.

 Despite the increasing motivation and extensive amount of work, binding affinity prediction remains challenging.
-First and foremost, our understanding of chemistry is not nearly as sufficient as it needs to be, which often leads to sub-optimal human-engineered features for binding affinity prediction, as shown in \citet{ballester2010} and \citet{ballester2014}.
-Furthermore, synthetic datasets remain undesirable for learning, because computationally generated complexes are either inaccurate or too costly to generate in terms of time and computational resources.

-Currently, the datasets used, which are usually obtained experimentally for the aforementioned reason, are each limited in various ways: (1) the total number of data points is increasing but still far from sufficient for large-scale data mining due to the vast time and money required to study each complex; (2) the accuracy of experimental data may be limited by the measurement methods used \citep{su2018, pantsar2018}; and (3) samples are often biased toward complexes that have the correct poses and good binding constants, meaning that protein-ligand pairs that fail to bind or have relatively low binding constants are not readily obtainable and therefore are unavailable for learning.
-All these limitations make the search for a good protein-ligand binding affinity predictor extremely challenging.
+First, our understanding of chemistry is not comprehensive, which often leads to sub-optimal human-engineered features for binding affinity prediction~\citep{ballester2010, ballester2014}.
+Secondly, synthetic datasets remain undesirable for learning because computationally generated complexes are either inaccurate or too costly to generate in terms of time and computational resources.
+The data sets currently being used, which are usually obtained experimentally, are limited in various ways: (1) the total number of data points is increasing but still far from sufficient for large-scale data mining due to the vast time and money required to study each complex; (2) the precision of the experimental data may be limited by the measurement methods used~\citep{su2018, pantsar2018}; and (3) samples are often biased toward complexes that have the correct poses and good binding constants, meaning that protein-ligand pairs that do not bind or have relatively low binding constants are not readily obtainable.
+These limitations make the search for a good protein-ligand binding affinity predictor extremely challenging.